We’ve done our best to answer the mostly frequently asked questions below but please feel free to contact us should you have any others.

 Yes.
 Although we are not required to have a safety boat we believe it is better for everyone if we do.
 For this reason we have a powered safety boat, an ASAP rescue watercraft and a kayak, all ready at the beach during lessons so our instructors and staff can choose the quickest option to get to you.
 We very, very rarely have to use these but it is nice to have the peace of mind knowing we have your safety covered.

 Any valid offers for the season can be seen here

 Q: What is the minimum age?

-There is no set minimum age but we suggest 12 for kitesurfing and 8 years old for the land based sports of kite buggying and kite landboarding.
-If your children are young it is advised they take a private kitesurfing lesson rather than joining a group but should be fine to join a land based group.
+There is no set minimum age but as a guideline we suggest 12 for kitesurfing and 8 years old for the land based sports of kite buggying and kite land boarding.
+Please contact us and we can discuss what would be the best lesson for your child.

 Q: Is there parking?

 Yes we are located in a very large car park which has free parking for all.